Media Center

 • your business

-Ensure that you have a communication plan to notify your people as a hurricane approaches so you can account for everyone (and don’t forget your road warriors and off-site people) and provide direction on what to do as the threat increases.
-It’s best to have multiple ways to contact people – email, cell phones, public radio, etc. as some methods of communication may be more reliable than others.
+Have a communication plan to notify your people as a hurricane approaches so you can account for everyone (don’t forget your road warriors and off-site employees).
+Provide direction on what to do as the threat increases.
+Have multiple ways to contact people – email, cell phones, public radio, etc. as some methods of communication may be more reliable than others.

-• Make arrangements to inspect your roof and fix anything that is loose or wearing.
+• Inspect your roof and fix anything that is loose or wearing.
 If you have outdoor equipment (even an outdoor lunch patio), consider if any of it can be relocated permanently.
 If not, begin a checklist of actions to implement as a storm approaches.
-As much outdoor equipment and storage as possible should be relocated indoors.
+Put as much outdoor equipment and storage indoors as possible.
 Equipment that can’t be moved should be inspected for loose parts and tied down.

 • Determine if you have windows that need to be covered and how that will be done.
 Move as much stock as possible off the floor.
 If you have roll up (dock) doors, consider bracing them with plywood held by forklifts.
-If you don’t know if you have backup power, investigate what you have and how it works.
-If you have a diesel or gasoline generator, know what it can run and how much fuel you need to have on hand.
+Determine if you have backup power and how it works.
+If you have a diesel or gasoline generator, know what it can cover and how much fuel you need to have on hand.
+Test the generator.

-• Test the generator.
-If you do not have a relationship with a disaster recovery firm, consider your options and consider signing up.
+• Consider partnering with a disaster recovery firm.
 These firms will be at capacity once the storm hits and may not take new customers.

-If you’ve successfully kept your people and your building safe, you’ll want to have a business to resume.
-Ensure that you effectively communicate in advance with your customers and suppliers and advise them that you may be affected by a storm, especially if they are not in the storm’s path.
+You will want to be back to business as usual as quickly as possible.
+Communicate in advance with your customers and suppliers and advise them that you may be affected by a storm, especially if they are not in the storm’s path.

 If possible, increase product shipments ahead of the storm and delay supply deliveries to reduce the amount and value of the goods in the building.
 If you can divert service to a sister location until you recover, let your customers know and ensure that their products and services are uninterrupted and that there are no issues.
 Keep the communication flowing at each step of the recovery process so your customers and suppliers are aware that you value their partnerships.